Super Lawyers - Badge

 • Brain or nerve damage

-The Centers for Disease Control and Prevention reports that as many as 3,000 people die each year from food-borne illnesses [3].
+The Centers for Disease Control and Prevention reports that as many as 3,000 people die each year from foodborne illnesses.

 Some populations are also at an increased risk of food poisoning.
-Children and elderly adults are more susceptible to food-borne illnesses.
+Children and elderly adults are more susceptible to foodborne illnesses.

-Pregnant women are also at an increased risk of foodborne illness due to a weakened immune system, accounting for as many as 50% of annual listeriosis cases [4].
+Pregnant women are also at an increased risk of foodborne illness due to a weakened immune system, accounting for as many as 50% of annual listeriosis cases.
 Pregnant women may experience miscarriage, stillbirth, preterm labor or preterm birth, or low birth weight after developing food poisoning.

 Here are a few ways our food poisoning attorneys can help with your case: